Ilshidur/node-mercure/README.md

 * 100% implementation of the protocol
 * Events asymmetric encryption
 * Easy integration to any existing app using `http.Server` or `express`
+* Redis-based clustering support
+* Inventory of all open connections stored in Redis, per node process
 * Kill switch

 ## Usage